 Analogies and heuristics are useful tools when teaching new or difficult concepts.
-As a part of your course design, you will write a list of analogies for concepts, heuristics for best practices, and any other non-technical explanations of things that may be helpful to students.
+As a part of the course design phase, you will write a list of analogies for concepts, heuristics for best practices, and any other non-technical explanations of things that may be helpful to students.
 Read on for tips, tricks, and common questions.

 What is the difference between an analogy and a heuristic?

 Analogies are comparisons between similar things.
-In this case, you want an analogy that compares the technical concept in your course, with a concept from every-day life.
+In this case, you want an analogy that compares a technical concept in your course with a concept from everyday life.

 Heuristics are sometimes called "rules of thumb".
 They are practical rules that work a lot of the time.